-This vessel is equipped with one USB receptacle at the helm protected by a 2 amp fuse.
+This vessel has one USB receptacle at the helm, if equipped.
+This receptacle is used for charging USB-connected devices and playing back audio files via the optional stereo.
 Do not exceed the rated capacity of the circuit when charging devices.